 The Texas Commission on Environmental Quality (TCEQ) completed an assessment of your source water and results indicate that some of our sources are susceptible to certain contaminants.
 The sampling requirements for your water system is based on the susceptibility and previous sample data.
-Any detections of these contaminants will be found in this Drinking Water Report, also known as a Consumer Confidence Report.
+Any detections of these contaminants will be found in this Consumer Confidence Report.
 For more information on source water assessments and protection efforts at our system, please contact our Regulatory Compliance Department at (281) 367-5511 or compliance@municipalops.com.